Nuclear energy policy by country: Uzbekistan

 On May 27, 2024, Uzbeki President Shavkat Mirziyoyev announced the construction of a 330 megawatt capacity powerplant by Russian state-owned energy company, Rosatom following high level discussions.

 Vietnam

 In the 1980s Vietnam undertook two preliminary nuclear power studies, which concluded that there was a need to introduce nuclear energy in order to meet the expected growth in electricity demand.
 A national energy plan stated that the nuclear power program was to be commenced by 2010.
 In February 2006, the government announced the first nuclear power plant would be commissioned by 2017.
 In June 2010, Vietnam announced that it plans to build fourteen reactors at eight locations by 2030, providing 10% of the nation's electricity.
 In October 2010, it signed an agreement with Russia for the construction of the country's first nuclear power plant, Ninh Thuan 1, due to begin in 2014.

 However, in November 2016 Vietnam decided to abandon nuclear power plans as they were "not economically viable because of other cheaper sources of power".

+Vietnam has since reversed this decision.
+In November 2024, the government approved the revival of the Ninh Thuan nuclear power program, and in 2025 nuclear power was formally reintroduced into the national power development plan.
+The first nuclear plants are expected to become operational between 2030 and 2035, with a combined capacity of up to 6.4 GW, while a further 8 GW is planned by mid-century.
+The renewed program forms part of Vietnam’s efforts to expand electricity supply and reduce reliance on fossil fuels, while supporting its target of achieving net-zero emissions by 2050.